 Riley HR in 9th leads Braves past Dodgers 5-1 in NLCS opener

+“It was awesome — fun to play in front of fans again,” Braves slugger Freddie Freeman said.
+“11,000 people, really felt like 50,000 to us because we haven't had any all year.”

-Riley greeted reliever Blake Treinen with a 448-foot drive to left-center, drawing a loud reaction and some tomahawk chops from the first fans allowed to attend a major league game this season.
+Riley greeted reliever Blake Treinen with a 448-foot drive to left-center, giving Atlanta a 2-1 lead and generating a familiar noise in the ballpark that only got louder.

-“I didn’t feel my legs when I was running around the bases, so it was a good feeling,” the 23-year-old Riley said.
+“I didn’t feel my legs when I was running around the bases, so it was a good feeling,” said the 23-year-old Riley, left off the postseason roster last year.

+Ronald Acuña Jr. followed with a double and scored on a single by Marcell Ozuna that chased Treinen.
+Ozzie Albies added a two-run homer off Jake McGee.

-The Braves weren't done after Riley's shot gave them a 2-1 lead and made him the youngest player with a go-ahead homer in the ninth inning of a postseason game or later since Atlanta star Chipper Jones in 1995.
+Riley became the youngest player with a go-ahead homer in the ninth inning of a postseason game or later since Braves star Chipper Jones in 1995.

-“That's a pretty good 9-hole hitter we've got,” teammate Freddie Freeman said.
-“We believe in every single guy and Austin was the guy tonight.”
+“That's a pretty good 9-hole hitter we've got,” Freeman said.
+“We believe in every single guy, and Austin was the guy tonight.”

-Ronald Acuña Jr. followed with a double and scored on a single by Marcell Ozuna that chased Treinen before Ozzie Albies' two-run homer off Jake McGee.

-In a matchup of teams that ranked 1-2 in the majors during the regular season for runs and homers, and in the first NLCS opener since 2007 with both teams undefeated in the postseason, the Braves had another impressive pitching performance even without a shutout.
+In a matchup of teams that ranked 1-2 in the majors for runs and homers, and in the first NLCS opener since 2007 with both teams undefeated in the postseason, the Braves delivered another impressive pitching performance even without a shutout.

-Will Smith, the third Braves pitcher, worked a perfect eighth for the win before Mark Melancon closed it out.
+Max Fried struck out nine over six sharp innings, Will Smith worked a perfect eighth for the win and Mark Melancon closed it out.
 Atlanta, which threw four shutouts in its first five playoff games against Cincinnati and Miami, has allowed a total of six runs while going 6-0 this postseason.

 Los Angeles had won nine straight going back to the regular season.

 Before the ninth, the only runs came on a pair of solo homers.
-Freeman went deep in the first and Kiké Hernández led off the Dodgers fifth with a home run.
+Freeman went deep in the first and Kiké Hernández connected leading off the Dodgers fifth.

-Game 2 in the best-of-seven series is Tuesday night, with Braves rookie Ian Anderson set to face three-time Cy Young Award winner Clayton Kershaw.

-All 10,700 tickets available to the general public were sold, in addition to another 800 or so utilized by the league and teams.
-That was about 28% of the 40,518 capacity at the new Texas Rangers ballpark where the retractable roof was open for the first NLCS game played at a neutral site.
+All 10,700 tickets available to the general public were sold, in addition to another 800 or so utilized by MLB and the teams.
+That was about 28% of the 40,518 capacity at the new Texas Rangers ballpark, where the retractable roof was open for the first NLCS game played at a neutral site.

 The Braves had the bases loaded in the eighth after reliever Dustin May hit pinch-hitter Pablo Sandoval with a pitch.
 Victor Gonzalez came on and struck out pinch-hitter Charlie Culberson, punctuating the inning-ending out with an emphatic fist pump on the way back to the dugout.

-Buehler struck out seven in his five-plus innings, joining Hall of Famer pitcher Randy Johnson as the only ones with at least seven strikeouts in nine consecutive postseason starts — coming in the first nine for Buehler.
+Buehler struck out seven in five-plus innings, joining Hall of Famer Randy Johnson as the only pitchers with at least seven strikeouts in nine consecutive postseason starts — coming in the first nine for Buehler.
 He also walked five, a career high.

 “I feel like I’ve been decently successful,” Buehler said.
 “I don’t want to walk guys.
 We’re trying to keep runs off the board.
 I can go deeper.
 I can be better.”

-Max Fried had nine strikeouts and two walks while allowing one run over six innings in his start, two years after pitching in relief for the Braves in every game of the 2018 NL Division Series when they lost to Los Angeles in four games.
+Two years ago, Fried pitched in relief for the Braves in every game of the Division Series as they lost to the Dodgers in four.

-While the Braves had the five walks against Buehler, they didn't have another hit until consecutive singles opening the sixth that chased the starter.
-Busdar Graterol got out of the jam with a popout, strikeout and comebacker.
+Atlanta didn't get another hit until consecutive singles opening the sixth that chased Buehler.
+Brusdar Graterol quickly got out of the jam.

-Hernández got his first start this postseason with the Braves starting a lefty, and tied the game 1-1 when he pulled a homer to left leading off the fifth.
-Hernández, 0 for 6 in the playoffs until then, was the first player to homer on a curveball by Fried since Bryce Harper on Sept.
-10, 2019.
+“We’ll throw this one away and come back tomorrow with a fresh mind," Hernández said.

 Fried induced 14 swings and misses, his second-most in any game this season — including his 11 starts in the regular season when he was 7-0 with a 2.25 ERA.